school-brainhack/school-brainhack.github.io/content/en/modules/machine_learning_neuroimaging/index.md

  * [fmri connectivity ](https://school.brainhackmtl.org/modules/fmri_connectivity/) module
  * [fmri parcellation ](https://school.brainhackmtl.org/modules/fmri_parcellation/) module

-Contact Marie-Eve Picard if you have questions on this module, or if you want to check that you completed successfully all the exercises.
+If you have any questions regarding the module content please ask them in the relevant module channel on the school Discord server.
+If you do not have access to the server and would like to join, please send us an email at school [dot] brainhack [at] gmail [dot] com.

+Follow up with your local TA(s) to validate you completed the exercises correctly.

 ## Resources
 This module was presented by Jacob Vogel during the QLSC 612 course in 2020, the slides are available [here](https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/14-may/03-intro-to-machine-learning/ML_Regression_Tutorial.ipynb).